gateio/gateapi-csharp/docs/SpotApi.md

 <a name="cancelorders"></a>
 # **CancelOrders**
-> List&lt;Order&gt; CancelOrders (string currencyPair, string side = null, string account = null, string actionMode = null)
+> List&lt;OrderCancel&gt; CancelOrders (string currencyPair = null, string side = null, string account = null, string actionMode = null, long? xGateExptime = null)

 Cancel all `open` orders in specified currency pair

 If `account` is not set, all open orders, including spot, portfolio, margin and cross margin ones, will be cancelled.
+If `currency_pair` is not specified, all pending orders for trading pairs will be cancelled.
 You can set `account` to cancel only orders within the specified account

 ### Example
 ```csharp